 PRESIDENT AND CEO

-As the President and CEO, Murray leads the vision and strategy for Energy Safety Canada, the national oil and gas safety association.
+As the President and CEO, Murray leads the vision and strategy for Energy Safety Canada, the national energy safety association.

 <p>Appointed President in 2017, he successfully led the organization during the merger of Enform and Oil Sands Safety Association (OSSA) to form Energy Safety Canada.
 Now as President and CEO, Murray continues to lead the vision and strategy of the new organization.</p>

 <p>After studying Chemical Engineering at the University of Toronto, Murray began his career in the oil and gas industry with Shell Canada in 1986.
 During his 30 years with the multi-national company, he held progressively senior roles in development and production.</p>